notyouruniverse/Beginner-Projects/README.md

         12. Password Manager
            - A program that works on file system in python to create and view saved passwords.

+        13. Student detail record
+           - A simple student detail storehouse that works on the basis of dictionaries.

 ----> Languages: